status-im/swarms/ideas/163-support-erc721.md

 Users should be able to view their collection of NFTs in a dedicated section of their Status wallet.
 Tokens associated with a user's Mainnet address should appear there automatically.

-Any ERC721 should be supported, and individual assets within a collection should display available metadata such as name or number, properties, creation date, etc. To whatever extent possible, we can standardize the metadata displayed for each type of collectible and provide a link to the DApp for more.
+Any ERC721 token should be supported, and individual assets within a collection should display available metadata such as name or number, properties, creation date, etc. To whatever extent possible, we can standardize the metadata displayed for each type of collectible and provide a link to the DApp for more.

 ##### For newly purchased crypto assets